 - What does post-install application approval involve?

 For the post-install approval process, applicants need to submit an online application for the equipment already purchased and installed.
-Submit documentation, including an itemized invoice (with model number, quantity, unit price, total price), proof of payment (credit card receipt, accounting system screen shot, processed cheque), specification sheets for all proposed equipment, and a copy of the facilities electrical retailer bill.
+Submit documentation, including an itemized invoice (with date, address, model number, DLC or Energy Star reference number (as applicable) quantity, unit price, total price), proof of payment (credit card receipt, accounting system screen shot, processed cheque), specification sheets for all proposed equipment (unless a DLC or Energy Star reference number is provided), and a copy of the facilities electrical retailer bill.

 - What does pre-approval involve?